danimatasd/MUJOCO-AIDL/README.md

 To add on that, MuJoCo runs only on CPU and has no GPU support currently, so the only use case for GPUs in our project has been the render and capture of the videos.

-Given this situation, for the development of this project, we have mainly used Google Colab, and when we needed to do longer trainings, a laptop with better specs to speed up the process a little bit.
+Given this situation, for the development of this project, we have mainly used Google Colab, and when we needed to do longer trainings, two laptops with better specs to speed up the process a little bit (and also don't get kicked out from the runtime).

 Here are the specifications of the machines: